mollie/laravel-cashier-mollie/docs/13-upgrade.md

 ```php
 public function __construct(Model $owner, Money $subtotal, int $quantity, string $description) {...}
 ```

 3. Once you have asserted everything went ok, you can remove the `cashier_backup_orders` table.
-4. If you use `receipt_old.blade.php`, publish it to views because is removed from package views folder